Juliet-Simpson/Find-A-Bible-Quote/README.md

 * User profile pages containing optionally entered name, location and contact info.
 Users able to choose what information other users are able to see.

+* Keep the collapsible body for comments open once a comment has been made and the page reloaded so that the comment can be seen immediately.
+Also automatically scroll down to where the new comment is rendering if it is off the bottom of the page, again so that it can immediately be seen.

 * Functionality to reply to specific comments.